ThomasieDK/maskgit-pytorch_VS/README.md

 Unofficial PyTorch implementation of [MaskGIT](http://arxiv.org/abs/2202.04200).
 The official Jax implementation is available at [here](https://github.com/google-research/maskgit).

+> [!NOTE]
-🌟 This repo only focuses on the stage-2 of MaskGIT, i.e., the Masked Visual Token Modeling (MVTM) part.
+> This repo only focuses on the stage-2 of MaskGIT, i.e., the Masked Visual Token Modeling (MVTM) part.
 We use pretrained VQGAN from [taming-transformers](https://github.com/CompVis/taming-transformers) and [amused](https://huggingface.co/amused/amused-256) as the stage-1 model.

+> [!WARNING]
+> The transformer architecture is not exactly the same as the official implementation.

 ## 🛠️ Installation

-> [!NOTE]
 > The code is tested with python 3.12, torch 2.4.1 and cuda 12.4.

 Clone this repo: